EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

     options.max_bytes_for_level_base = 536870912; // 512MB
     options.max_bytes_for_level_multiplier = 8;

 We use level style compaction with high concurrency.
-Memtable size is 64MB and total number of level 0 files is 8.
-This means that we trigger compaction when L0 size grows to 512MB.
-L1 size is 512MB and every level is 8 times bigger than the previous one.
+Memtable size is 64MB and the total number of level 0 files is 8.
+This means compaction is triggered when L0 size grows to 512MB.
+L1 size is 512MB and every level is 8 times larger than the previous one.
 L2 is 4GB and L3 is 32GB.

 ### In-memory prefix database
 In this example, database is mounted in tmpfs file system.
-We only support Get() and prefix range scans.
-Transational logs are stored on hard drive to avoid it to consume memory which is not used for query.
+We support only Get() and prefix range scans.
+Transational logs are stored on hard drive to avoid consuming memory not used for querying.

 Since this database is in-memory, we don't care about write amplification.
 We do, however, care a lot about read amplification and space amplification.
 This is an interesting example because we tune the compaction to an extreme so that usually only one SST table exists in the system.
-That way we decrease read/space amplification, while write amplification is extremely high.
+We therefore decrease read and space amplification, while write amplification is extremely high.

-Since universal compaction is used, during compaction we will effectively double the space.
+Since universal compaction is used, we will effectively double our space usage during compaction.
 This is very dangerous with in-memory database.
-For that reason, we shard the data into 400 of rocksdb instances.
-We allow only two concurrent compactions, which means that only two shards will be doubling the space at one time.
+We therefore shard the data into 400 RocksDB instances.
+We allow only two concurrent compactions, so only two shards may double space use at any one time.

 In this case, prefix hash can be used to allow the system to use hash indexing instead of a binary one, as well as bloom filter for iterations when possible: